flying0dancing/testudo/src/main/resources/readme.md

 {
   "ID": "its ID",

-  "prefix": "your product prefix, i.e. FED, ECR, MAS, ...",
+  "prefix": "[optional] your product prefix, i.e. FED, ECR, MAS, ...",

   "metadataPath": "[optional] the location of this product's meta-data folder, and which is followed product folder structure, i.e. E:\\ComplianceProduct\\fed\\src\\Metadata",

-  "metadataStruct": "the meta-data structure which in under "metadataPath", i.e.FED_FORM_META.ini",
+  "metadataStruct": "[optional] the meta-data structure which in under "metadataPath", i.e.FED_FORM_META.ini",

   "databaseServer": {
     "name": "its Name",